royaltm/node-zmq-raft/README.md

 Broadcasting State Machine (BSM)
 --------------------------------

-This repository includes one implementation of (state opaque) proxy state machine: `BroadcastStateMachine`.
+This repository provides one implementation of the (state opaque) proxy state machine: `BroadcastStateMachine`.

 BSM opens a ZMQ_PUB socket (when its peer is a Raft LEADER) and broadcasts applied log entries.
-Clients should query zmq-raft (with REQEUST_URL rpc) for broadcast url.
+Clients should query zmq-raft (with REQEUST_URL rpc) for the broadcasting PUB URL.

-State machine changes will be fan out to any number of clients in real-time.
+State machine changes will be fan out to any number of clients in real time.

 When clients miss some entries they have to query zmq-raft for missing entries with REQUEST_ENTRIES RPC.